Second Captains Live: Guests

-Guests on series one included O'Gara, Sonia O'Sullivan, Colm Cooper, Mark Rohan, Derval O'Rourke, Jerry Flannery, Donal Óg Cusack and staples from the Irish Times shows such as Horgan, Sadlier and McConville.
+Guests on series one included O'Gara, Sonia O'Sullivan, Colm Cooper, Mark Rohan, Derval O'Rourke, Jerry Flannery, Dónal Óg Cusack and staples from the podcasts such as Horgan, Sadlier and McConville.
+Series two of the show began on 12 March 2014 and guests included Neil Lennon and Six Nations winners Joe Schmidt and Gordon D'Arcy, as well as Pádraig Harrington, Niall Quinn and Peter Canavan.
+Series three featured Henry Shefflin, Graeme Souness, Paul McGrath, Anthony Daly, Paul Galvin, Kieran Donaghy, Anthony Tohill amongst others.
+Brian O'Driscoll, Ciarán McDonald, Johnny Sexton, Luke Fitzgerald, Andy Lee and Liam Brady were the main guests on series four.
+Series five featured, among others, Jim McGuinness, Barry McGuigan, Noel McGrath, Richie Hogan, Tony Cascarino and Kevin Moran.

 The Good Wall

 The Good Wall is a feature on the show where the top ten Irish sportspeople of all-time are chosen by Second Captains contributors.
 Each week, the programmes major guests can make one change to the existing wall, and introduce a new sportsperson to the top ten.
 O'Gara made a stir when he removed former team-mate O'Driscoll from the top spot in show 1.
 O'Sullivan subsequently removed Irish golfer Pádraig Harrington from the wall entirely.